Scan Science and Technology

 The Experts below are selected from a list of 2127 Experts worldwide ranked by ideXlab platform

-Graham J Nathan – 1st expert on this subject based on the ideXlab platform
+Graham J Nathan – One of the best experts on this subject based on the ideXlab platform.

 the influence of wind speed Aperture Ratio and tilt angle on the heat losses from a finely controlled heated cavity for a solar receiverRenewable Energy, 2019Co-Authors: Alfonso Chinnici, Mehdi Jafarian, Maziar Arjomandi, Bassam B Dally, Graham J NathanAbstract: